Treatment adherence among asthma patients attending a hospital of Ahmedabad.

 Background: The success of treatment in asthma requires long term commitment, adherence and a good self-management.
-Unfortunately, those entities remain below par level as far as reports are concerned from studies.
-Aims & Objectives: To study attitude and behaviour related to adherence to medication by patients of asthma in a tertiary care institute and to assess their treatment seeking behaviour.
-Study Settings: Tertiary care institute, Chest Medicine department, Design: Cross-sectional study.
-Materials and Methods: All the diagnosed asthma patients were enrolled in the defined study period.
-Considering the limited locality as well as the time period for the data collection, about 3% of the estimated sample size (n=2930, at hospital asthma admission rate of 12%) was taken (n=100).
+Objectives: To study attitude and behavior related to adherence to medication by patients of asthma in a tertiary care institute and to assess their treatment seeking behavior.
+Study Settings: Tertiary care institute, Chest Medicine department, Design: Hospital based study.
+Materials and Methods: All the diagnosed asthma patients (N=100) were enrolled in the defined study period.
 Structured interviews were done of the diagnosed asthma patients using a predesigned questionnaire.
-The questions were related to the attitude and behaviour towards medications, treatment seeking behaviour of the patients and their adherence to treatment.
-Chi-sqaure and proportions were used to analyze the data.
+The questions were related to the attitude and behavior towards medications, treatment seeking behavior of the patients and their adherence to treatment.
 Results: The study shows that out of 100 respondents, sixty (60%) of the respondents had experienced the symptoms for more than 6 weeks before going to hospital.
 About half (49%) had learned the use of inhaler from their doctor.
 Sixty-one (61%) had rated their asthma as “well controlled”.
 The commonest reason (n=79) for missing dose was “symptoms were relived & it was not necessary to continue treatment”.
 Conclusion: It could be seen that patient-side delays proved important determinant for treatment of Asthma.
 The commonest reason for missing dose was temporary relief of symptoms.

 Copyright (c) 2018 Indian Journal of Community Health